 During the downloading process, a notification will appear on the bottom right corner and the progress will be displayed.

-Just one system can be loaded at the time!
+Just one system can be loaded at a time!

 Remove a system

-If you want to remove a system before loading a new one, or just want to reset the system to its original state, you can click on the trash icon to the right of the system, in the left panel.
+If you want to remove a system before loading a new one, or just want to discard any changes and reset the system to its original state, you can click on the trash icon to the right of the system, in the left panel.